bp74/StageXL_Web/web/docs/wiki/introduction.md

 ## Advanced features ##

-This introduction to dartfash should only cover the basic concepts of the display list and get you started.
-You can find more advanced samples and demos on the dartflash homepage and in the github repository.
+This introduction to StageXL should only cover the basic concepts of the display list and get you started.
+You can find more advanced samples and demos on the StageXL homepage and in the github repository.
 Hopefully we can talk about one of the advanced features in a future article.

 ### Sound ###

-The dartflash library does not only cover the display list, but also the Sound APIs of Flash.
+The StageXL library does not only cover the display list, but also the Sound APIs of Flash.
 The easy to use Sound API hides the implementation details and provides cross browser compatibility.

 ### Juggler animation framework ###